neomatrix369/OpenJDKProductivityTool/mani/openJDKProdTool/Readme.md

 The below libraries / frameworks are included into the project and some of them are needed for successfully compilation.
 The pom.xml file helps to resolve these dependencies.
 	* JUnit 4 (required)
-	* JBehave (required) - required to wire BDD stories with Java classes & methods will need to be manually installed - plugins folder or via Install New Software (http://jbehave.org/download.html (See bottom of the page for instructions))
+	* JBehave (required) (http://jbehave.org/download.html (See bottom of the page for instructions))
 	* Mokito
 	* Hamcrest
 	* Log4J
 	* SLF4J

-Note: some of the above can be installed via the Help > Install New Software menu option in Eclipse.
+Note: some of the above can be installed via the Help > Install New Software menu option in Eclipse or by dropping the .jar files into the plugins folder.
 The rest are covered by the pom.xml or require manual intervention.
+JBehave is required to wire the BDD stories with Java classes & methods will need to be manually installed.

 Resources
 ---------